LASI22 Workshops & Tutorials

 • Reflect on the potential impact of participatory design of LA tools.

-Beginners to Human-centered design interested in the developing Learning Analytics tools or implementations using Participatory processes that involve the stakeholders.
+Anyone interested in the design of Learning Analytics tools using Human-Centered Design frameworks and particularly Participatory processes that involve the stakeholders in the processes of design.

 Participants will: